Skip to content Skip to sidebar Skip to footer

 Self-injury involves deliberately harming the body without suicidal intent.
 Identifying the root cause can reduce or halt this habit, especially when related to past issues or stress.

-For parents concerned about their child’s lip-picking habits, it’s essential to be vigilant.
-Signs such as persistent lip damage, avoidance of social situations, or worsening habits during stressful periods should not be overlooked.
+For parents concerned about their child's lip-picking habits, it's crucial to be vigilant.
+Signs such as persistent lip damage, avoidance of social situations, or worsening habits during stressful periods should be looked in to.

 OCD Response Prevention in Toddlers